Quickstart

 1. Install the SDK

-pip install robotrace
+pip install robotrace-dev

 2. Get an API key

 The key looks like rt_<id>_<secret> (for example rt_8a4f01c2b3_kPcD…).
 Treat it like any production secret: keep it in CI / .env, never in source control.
+Or skip the copy-paste and use robotrace login - it opens a browser, you click Authorize, and credentials land in ~/.robotrace/credentials automatically.

 3. Configure the SDK